Who is Exempt from ADA Compliance

 Website Accessibility and ADA Compliance

-While most business owners understand that the ADA applies to physical establishments, they find the link to online content and digital services less clear.
-Yet, the law also prohibits discrimination online.
+While most business owners understand that the ADA applies to physical establishments, they find the connection to online content and digital services less clear.
+However, it’s important to understand the law also prohibits discrimination online.

-Published by the World Wide Web Consortium (W3C), WCAG includes technical criteria to remove website barriers that affect people with disabilities.
-By using a principle-oriented approach, the guidelines enable businesses to create better content for users with low vision, hearing impairments, neurocognitive differences, and a wide range of other conditions.
+As mentioned above, the DOJ has stated that websites and mobile apps are “places of accommodation.”
+This official stance occurred in 2022 when the DOJ mandated organizations meet the accessibility standards included in WCAG 2.1 Level AA.
+Published by the World Wide Web Consortium (W3C), WCAG includes success criteria that remove website barriers that affect people with disabilities.
+Following a principle-oriented approach, the guidelines enable businesses to create better content for users with visual impairments (such as low vision), hearing impairments, neurocognitive differences, and other disabilities.

-To comply with the ADA, every business should seek conformance with the Level AA guidelines of WCAG.
+To comply with ADA standards for accessible design, every business should seek conformance with WCAG 2.1 Level AA guidelines.

-Several common WCAG failures that you'll find in a checklist for ADA compliance include:
+Some of the common WCAG failures you’ll find in a checklist for ADA compliance include:

 Low Color Contrast